bw-math/bw-math/source/references/python/02_BASIC.rst

     a_number = 5
     another_number = 15
-    print("these are integers: ", a number, another_number)
+    print("these are integers: ", a number, |", ", another_number)

+Output:

+    these are integers: 5, 15

 .. _python_floats: